 Sarah is passionate about her community as well as leveling the playing field for young women in sports and business.
 Sarah is currently involved in the following civic and industry organizations: Sarah serves as a Member of the Commission on Judicial Performance, an independent state agency responsible for judicial discipline, following her appointment by California State Assembly Speaker Toni Atkins in 2016 and reappointment by the Rules Committee of the California State Senate in 2019.
 Sarah is a Member of the Urban Land Institute (ULI) and its Bronze Multifamily Council.
-Sarah is also a Founding Advisory Board Member of Run Women Run and a Member of the San Diego Community College District Citizens’ Oversight Committee.
-Previously, Sarah served as a Member of the California Task Force on Youth and Workplace Wellness following her appointment by California State Assembly Speaker Karen Bass.
+Sarah is also a member of the Burnham-Moores Center for Real Estate policy advisory board at the University of San Diego and is a founding advisory board member of Run Women Run.